 When you do go out with the triathlon club or your mates for your once a week long ride, you will start to leave people behind on the hills and when it gets tough.

 Remember to monitor everything: your power meter, heart rate, which intervals you did, length of rest period.

 The great thing about the turbo session is it is efficient.

 There are no interruptions eg red lights, traffic or no waiting for people to catch up or turn up.

 You will have done a proper intense workout- before the group has even started.
 All your fuel and water bottles are there within easy reach, there is less preparation time.
 You will even have time for a stretch afterwards and still be further ahead than where you would have been on a group session.

-The Sufferfest: Downloadable Cycling Workout Videos are the best cycling DVDs to use to kick your butt and make indoor cycling more exciting.
-Trust me, you will work harder using these DVDs and Sufferfest than watching the news or a reality TV show.
+Grab some cycling DVDs to use to kick your butt and make indoor cycling more exciting.
+Trust me, you will work harder using these DVDs than watching the news or a reality TV show.